Procedures for Requesting Employment Accommodation under the ADA at PCC

-If the employee is not satisfied with the decision/results of the accommodation request and interactive process, he/she can make a written appeal to the Vice-President of Academic & Student Affairs or to the Vice-President of Administrative Services within 10 College business days of receiving the decision unless an extension is requested.
-The Vice-President shall issue a written response within 14 College business days of receiving the appeal unless an extension is requested.
+If the employee is not satisfied with the decision/results of the accommodation request and interactive process, they can make a written appeal to the Executive Vice-President within 10 College business days of receiving the decision unless an extension is requested.
+The Executive Vice-President shall issue a written response within 14 College business days of receiving the appeal unless an extension is requested.

-Step II: Office of Equity & Inclusion Complaint
+Step II: Office of Equity and Inclusion complaint

-If the employee is not satisfied with the Vice-President’s response, or has a concern about potential harassment or discrimination, he/she can contact the Office of Equity and Inclusion to file a complaint according to the process outlined in the Nondiscrimination and Non-harassment Policy, or by calling 971-722-5840 or by visiting their website at: http://www.pcc.edu/about/affirmative-action/.
+If the employee is not satisfied with Step 1 response, or has a concern about potential harassment or discrimination, they can contact the Office of Equity and Inclusion to file a complaint according to the process outlined in the Nondiscrimination and Non-harassment Policy, or by calling 971-722-5840 or by visiting their website.

 For concerns related to potential discrimination or harassment, please follow the process outlined in the Nondiscrimination and Non-harassment Policy.
 Concerns that a program, service or activity is not accessible to persons with disabilities should be directed to the designated contact listed below:

-ADA Coordinator manages employee accommodations and coordinates access and compliance efforts throughout the Collage in collaboration with other designated staff.
-María Méndez, Ph.971-722-5851 or firstname.lastname@example.org.
+- ADA Coordinator manages employee accommodations and coordinates access and compliance efforts throughout the Collage in collaboration with other designated staff.
+Karol Ford, 971-722-5869 or email@example.com.

-Office of Equity and Inclusion provides leadership to facilitate, manage and coordinate College policies and procedures; oversees and ensures College is in compliance with applicable laws and regulations; and addresses concerns about potential discrimination or harassment.
-Contact them at: Ph.
-971-722-5840 or 971-722-5841, firstname.lastname@example.org.
+- Office of Equity and Inclusion provides leadership to facilitate, manage and coordinate College policies and procedures; oversees and ensures College is in compliance with applicable laws and regulations; and addresses concerns about potential discrimination or harassment.
+Contact them at email@example.com.